 - OCI only

-- CLI only
+- o CLI only

-- unixODBC only
+- o unixODBC only

-- OCI and CLI
+- o OCI and CLI

 - OCI and unixODBC

 LISTSERV cannot be relinked with support for both CLI and unixODBC at the same time.
-This is due to the fact that the two implementations are quite similar and share function names inside LISTSERV.
+This is due to the fact that the two implementations are quite similar and the share function names inside LISTSERV.
+(It should be noted that this is due to design decisions made by Oracle and IBM, not by L-Soft; L-Soft has no choice in the matter.)

 The current LISTSERV for unix kits contain a Makefile which is set up to relink 'lsv' without any DBMS support by default.
-A new "OS-specific flags" section has been added where you can add or remove DBMS support simply by adding or removing the reference to the appropriate no.o file.
-For instance, if you are running LISTSERV 14.5 under Solaris, the default flags line is
+An "OS-specific flags" section s available where you can add or remove DBMS support simply by adding or removing the reference to the appropriate no.o file.
+The default compilation flags for the unix operating systems supported by LISTSERV are